doanvalerie/pokemini-website/docs/implementation.md

 user's 100-meter radius.
 Until the count reaches this threshold, we spawn more Pokémon within the user's radius.

-To add a nearby Pokémon, we spawn it is within a 100-meter radius to the user but outside an `ACTIVATION_RADIUS` of 10-meters.
+To add a nearby Pokémon, we spawn it within a 100-meter radius to the user but outside an `ACTIVATION_RADIUS` of 10-meters.
 By spawning the Pokémon outside the `ACTIVATION_RADIUS`, we require the user to walk to the nearest Pokémon.
-Otherwise, the "fight or flee" page can trigger without physical movement from the user.
+Otherwise, the fight-or-flee page can trigger without physical movement from the user.
 To account for GPS inaccuracies and prevent Pokémon from spawning right at the 10-meter activation boundary, we create another constant `ACTIVATE_RAD_WITH_MARGIN` and set it to 3 * `ACTIVATION_RADIUS`, which we use